GoogleCloudPlatform/terraform-google-three-tier-web-app/examples/mysql/README.md

-# Simple Example
+# MySQL Example

-This example illustrates how to use the `three-tier-app` module.
+This example illustrates how to use the `three-tier-app` module using Cloud SQL MySQL.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs